-The presentation of the QC35 sways to the functional, straight to the point approach to things when compared to B&O’s H8.
-One will be greeted with a hard carrying case containing the pair of headphone themselves by a simple pull and lift.
+The presentation of the QC35 sways to function, straight to the point approach being compared to Bang & Olufsen’s H8.
+One will be greeted with a hard carrying case containing the pair of headphone themselves with a simple pull and lift.

 wire and wireless

 Bland listening experience

 Swapping between devices

 Having them on for tens of hours, I found it difficult to get the words down because this pair of Bose failed to grasp me by the way it sounded.
 It is thoroughly flat without any flare in the lows, mids or the highs.
 Additionally, it tends to be overly bright at higher volumes.

 Be it Daft Punk to Yanni or Massive Attack to Damien Rice, there is just no sweet spot.
 Maybe hip hop from the post millennium like 50 Cent is most suitable, just maybe.
 At least, they are surprisingly alright at churning Calvin Harris.